f3d-app/f3d/doc/libf3d/PLUGINS.md

 ## Loading your plugin

-The plugin can be loaded using `f3d::engine::loadPlugin("path or name")` api if you are using libf3d, or `--load-plugins="path or name"` option if you are using F3D application.
+The plugin can be loaded using `f3d::engine::loadPlugin("path or name")` API if you are using libf3d, or `--load-plugins="path or name"` option if you are using F3D application.
 The option can also be set in a configuration file that you could distribute with your plugin.

 ## f3d::vtkext